 Liquid Urethane Injection

 To prevent a basement wall leak and to stop the problem from getting worse, our waterproofers will make use of a liquid urethane material.
-First, the surface of the crack will be cleaned off so that dirt and debris don't get into of it during the repair process.
+First, the surface of the crack will be cleaned off so that dirt and debris doesn't get into it during the repair process.
 Next, the urethane material will be injected into the opening from the dirt to the surface.
 This will permanently seal the crack so that it never lets water seep inside.
 Once dry, the material can be painted over to match with the rest of your basement environment.

 The two fellows just completed our foundation repair work and just pulled out of our driveway.
 We were very pleased with the job they did.
 They are two of the hardest working men I've dealt with.
 They were always pleasant, never a complaint or bad language at any time.
 I wish they had taken a break ...